-The concept of self-efficacy lies at the center of psychologist Albert Bandura’s social cognitive theory.
-Bandura’s theory emphasizes the role of observational learning, social experience, and reciprocal determinism in the development of personality.
+The concept of self-efficacy is central to psychologist Albert Bandura’s social cognitive theory, which emphasizes the role of observational learning, social experience, and reciprocal determinism in the development of personality.

 According to Bandura, a person’s attitudes, abilities, and cognitive skills comprise what is known as the self-system.
 This system plays a major role in how we perceive situations and how we behave in response to different situations.
 Self-efficacy plays is an essential part of this self-system.